Gourgouthakas

 Gourgouthakas (Γουργούθακας; from "small cutting on rocks, in which rain water is collected and from which animals drink water") is a cave located in the Lefka Ori mountains on the Greek island of Crete.
-It is the deepest cave in Greece, with an explored depth of 1208 m, and is the 43rd deepest in the world.
+Until resurveying in 2022, it was considered the deepest cave in Greece, with an explored depth of 1208 m, and was the 43rd deepest in the world in 2010.
+Following the re-survey conducted by the Gourgouthakas expedition of 2022, the depth has been re-evaluated at 1100 m.

 Gourgouthakas was discovered in 1990 by the Speleological Mission of the Catamaran team, based in Μontbeliard, France.
+The depth of 985 m was reached in 1997.
 In 1998, the same group reached the small lake (sump) at the bottom, at a depth of 1208 m.
 The lake has not yet been explored.

 The cave is primarily a deep vertical shaft, filled with intersecting arcades and huge stalagmites and stalactites.
 Due to its configuration, specialized equipment and expertise is required to explore it.